Data reconciliation in finance: why numbers differ

 This is the moment where internal trust gets stressed.

-PMs, Heads of Data, and engineering leads are forced into a build vs buy data pipelines debate they didn’t ask for:
+PMs, heads of data, and engineering leads are forced into a build vs buy data pipelines debate they did not ask for:

 - "We should trust the vendor."